 6. Offer of employment

-If you are successful in being offered a position as an Aviation Rescue Fire Fighter in a specific location, you will be notified five to six weeks in advance of your employment and training course commencing, in order to provide you with sufficient time to undergo the necessary Security Check and a medical assessment based on a CASA Class II (2).
+If you are successful in being offered a position as an Aviation Rescue Fire Fighter in a specific location, you will be notified at least five to six weeks in advance of your employment and training course commencing, in order to provide you with sufficient time to undergo the necessary Security Check, a medical assessment based on a CASA Class II (2) and meet any other pre-employment requirements.

 This will also give you time to prepare for your training course in Melbourne.